calmacleod/calmacleod/README.md

-Hi, I'm Callum!
+Hi, I'm Callum

-I'm currently finishing my final semester of Computer Science at Carleton University.

-I'm looking for full time roles beginning May 2023.
+I'm currently working at [Igniter Tickets](https://ignitertickets.com/) making response web applications using Ruby on Rails.

 <!---
 calmacleod/calmacleod is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.